Ferginaire/Client-server-assignment/README.md

-# Client-server-assignment
-This is a python assignment where we were asked to create a client and server script
+This is a Socket Assignment given to me in my COSC264 - Computer Networks and the Internet course at the University of Canterbury.
+I created two programs written in Python, a client and server, which asks for the current time of day or current date.
+The server then provides the information in 3 available languages.